dhis2/dhis2-fhir-adapter/README.md

     java -jar dhis2-fhir-adapter.war --adapter-setup=true

+If the Adapter is started within as a web application inside Apache Tomcat, the corresponding system propert must be set.
+This can be done in file `setenv.sh` (see [Tomcat Running](https://tomcat.apache.org/tomcat-8.5-doc/RUNNING.txt)) with the following line:

+    export CATALINA_OPTS="$CATALINA_OPTS -Dadapter-setup=true"

 With the default configuration the initial setup user interface can be accessed in any web browser by using `http://localhost:8081/setup`.
 The web browser will ask for a username and password of a DHIS2 user that has privilege F_SYSTEM_SETTING.
 After successful authentication a setup form will be displayed with further instructions and examples.
 The initial setup can be made once only and the initial setup form will not be accessible anymore.